Book Summary: Madness and Civilization by Michel Foucault

 In the final chapter, Foucault looks at the way madness has been used as a tool of liberation and how it has been used to challenge society’s norms and expectations.
 He shows how the mentally ill have been used as a symbol of resistance and how their experiences have been used to challenge the status quo.

-See also Book Summary: The Republic by Plato
+See also Book Summary: What We Owe the Future by William MacAskill

 Conclusion